I want to start my first herping story with a little introduction to the giants that all Bangkok residents know well – the Asian Water Monitor.

-Just about everyone has seen water monitors somewhere in Bangkok, but they are most famously known from Bangkok’s central park, Lumpani Park.
+Everyone has seen water monitors somewhere in Bangkok, but they are most famously known from Bangkok’s central park, Lumpani Park.
 I don’t think that I’ve ever gone to Lumpani Park without seeing monitors there.
-But there was one day that was a little special.
+[In fact, the BBC later did a special on monitors in Lumpani and asked me to consult a bit for their program!]
+But there was one day at Lumpani that was special.

 I had been walking through the park, photographing the herps, when I saw this large monitor in one of the canals:

-I just kept making my way down the canal, and soon realized that he was doing the same.
-I got to the end of the canal and the exercise equipment the same time that the monitor did, and was able to photograph it crawling out of the water.
+I kept making my way down the canal and soon realized that he was doing the same.
+I got to the end of the canal and the exercise equipment just before the monitor did, and was able to photograph it crawling out of the water.

 Soon it was weaving its way through the exercisers.
 At first it they seemed irrelevant, just more travelers on the day.